Juniperus squamata aka Flaky Juniper

 Flaky Juniper, Himalayan Juniper, Nepalese Juniper

-How to care for Flaky Juniper
+How difficult is it to take care of Flaky Juniper

 With its straightforward care requirements, Flaky Juniper is a hassle-free plant that anyone can enjoy.